aimms/language-reference/procedural-language-components/procedures-and-functions/calls-to-procedures-and-functions.rst

 the actual arguments is required when a local set is used in the index domain of several formal arguments.

+.. rubric:: Domain restrictions on actual argument

+When passing an identifier as the actual argument to the procedure or function a possible domain restriction on that identifier is not used.
+In other words if the identifier contains inactive data outside the domain restriction this data will be passed to the procedure or function as well.
+To circumvent this problem you can add a ``CLEANUP`` statement just before the call which will remove the inactive data from the identifier.

 .. _arg-tag:

 .. rubric:: Tagging arguments